Hilo2000/MEGA/README.md

 pip install SpeechRecognition |
 pip install pyttsx3

+# Science Fair:
+Video: https://youtu.be/JlQXx9Fskgo | The code used in the tests in the video are private and untested.
+Please do not request to obtain them because the answer is no.

 # Thank You:
 Also, please remember to spread peace!
 This is definatly not supposed to be out yet, but if you don't like it, just let it be and wait for updates!